Mainz Cathedral

 The new cathedral consisted of a double chancel with two transepts.
 The main hall was built in the typical triple-nave "cross" pattern.
 As was usual at that time no vault was included because of structural difficulties relating to the size of the building.
 Six towers rose from the church.
 A cloister was enclosed in the structure and a small freestanding church, St. Mary's Church, connected by a colonnade.
 This small church developed later into the collegiate church of St. Maria ad Gradus.

 Sandstone was used as the primary building material for the cathedral.
-The inside was plastered white under the Archbishop Bardo, probably in the middle of the 10th century.
+The inside was plastered white under the Archbishop Bardo, probably in the middle of the 11th century.
 During renovations ordered by Henry IV in the late 11th century, much of the outside was also plastered, but the cornices were left exposed in their original red and yellow.
 It is believed that the coloring of the cathedral was changed on a number of occasions, but no further documentation of the coloring is available until records of the Baroque works.

 The cathedral suffered extensive damage from a fire on the day of its inauguration in 1009.
 Archbishop Bardo (Bardo of Oppershofen) presided over the completion of the cathedral begun under Willigis.
 By 1037 the main portions of the body of Mainz Cathedral were complete.
 Willigis was buried in the second church he had initiated, St. Stephan's, in 1011.

 The two chancels

 From the ninth to 12th century, several important churches in the Holy Roman Empire were built with choirs on both ends.
-One of the first was Cologne Cathedral of 855 ("Hildebld's Cathedral").
+One of the first was Cologne Cathedral of 855 ("Hildebold's Cathedral").
 One of the oldest preserved examples is St. Michael's Church, Hildesheim, erected since 1010.
 Gernrode Abbey church was added a second choir, in the 12th century.
 This type of footplans also was acquired in Poland (Tum Collegiate Church) and Hungary (Pécs Cathedral).
 The reason for building two chancels is not entirely clear.
 Many scholars suggest that there is some symbolic significance, such as empire and church, or body and spirit, but no irrefutable evidence for these theories exists.
 Others claim that the construction has a functional purpose for ceremonial processions.
 Whatever the original intent of the double chancel, the eastern chancel came to serve as the location for the mass and the western chancel was reserved for the bishop and pontiffs.